-●● □ Yes of so t will make a minimum proportion of sustainable investments with an environmental objective: In economic activities that are considered environmentally sustainable under the EU taxonomy In economic activities that are not considered environmentally sustainable under the EU taxonomy of s Il make a minimum proportion ustainable investments with a lal objective:% having an environmental objective in economic activities that are not considered environmentally sustainable under the EU taxonomy with a social objective
+●● □ Yes of s III make a minimum proportion ustainable investments with environmental objective: % In economic activities that are considered environmentally sustainable under the EU Taxonomy

+In economic activities that are not considered environmentally sustainable under the EU Taxonomy

+It will make a minimum proportion of sustainable investments with a social objective :\\\\% No 🗙 No

-X cha l It promotes environmental and social (E/S) characteristics and, although it does not have a sustainable investment objective, it will include a minimum of 10% sustainable investments having an environmental objective in economic activities that are considered environmentally sustainable under the UE taxonomy having an environmental objective in economic
+X It promotes environmental and social (E/S) characteristics and, although it does not have a sustainable investment objective, it will include a minimum of 10% sustainable investments

+- Having an environmental objective in economic activities that are considered environmentally sustainable under the EU Taxonomy - LX Having an environmental objective in economic activities that are not considered environmentally sustainable under the EU Taxonomy - with a social objective

-It promotes E/S characteristics, but will not make sustainable investments
+It promotes E/S characteristics but will not make sustainable investments

-WHAT ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS ARE PROMOTED BY THIS FINANCIAL PRODUCT?
+WHICH ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS ARE PROMOTED BY THIS FINANCIAL PRODUCT?

-The environmental and/or social ("E/S") characteristics promoted by the Mandate consist of investing mainly in a selection of collective investment schemes in transferable securities (UCITS) (in particular but not exclusively of the Crédit Agricole Group) including Exchange Traded Funds or ETFs), classified as Article 8 within the meaning of Regulation (EU) 2019/2088 of 27 November 2019 on the publication of sustainability-related information in the financial services sector ("SFDR") including a minimum of sustainable investments within the meaning of the SFDR of 10% and/or Article 9 SFDR.
+The environmental and/or social characteristics("E/S") promoted by the Mandate consist in investing mainly in a selection of undertakings for collective investment in transferable securities (UCITS) (in particular but not exclusively those of the Crédit Agricole Group) classified as Article 8 within the meaning of Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial services sector ("SFDR") with a minimum commitment to sustainable investments within the meaning of SFDR of 10% and/or Article 9 SFDR.